Do you know any good Thai jokes?

 The ninth person./The person who took a step forward.

-Comments: This joke is best language wordplay, since it involves two homonyms that are not homographs.
-Two words that sound alike but are written differently, ala their/there in English.
-The word for “nine” is เก้า [gɑ̂ɑw], the word meaning “take a step” is ก้าว [gɑ̂ɑw], but they are both pronounced with a long vowel.
-So it’s also a play on the dual meaning of ที่ [thîi].
-In this case, ที่เก้า [thîi-gɑ̂ɑw] means “ninth,” while ที่ก้าว [thîi-gɑ̂ɑw] means “who took a step forward.”
+Comments: This is wordplay at its best, since it involves two homonyms that are not homographs (two words that sound alike but are written differently, a la “their/there” in English).
+The word for “nine” is เก้า [gɑ̂ɑw] and the word for “take a step” is ก้าว [gɑ̂ɑw], but they are both pronounced with a long vowel.
+Besides this, it’s also a play on the dual meaning of ที่ [thîi].
+In this case, ที่เก้า [thîi-gɑ̂ɑw] means “ninth”, while ที่ก้าว [thîi-gɑ̂ɑw] means “who took a step forward”.
 In the first case it’s a noun marking the ordinal numbers; in the second case it’s a relative pronoun following the noun and preceding the verb.
 (This is also the case with the spilled glass joke.)

-Even though the joke doesn’t work in English translation, it can help you to understand how the humor works for Thais and I hope you enjoy learning through the Thai jokes, thanks.
+Even though these jokes don’t work in English translation, they can help you to understand how Thai humor works and I hope you enjoyed learning more about the Thai language through jokes.